About The Order

 Both the Feminine and the Masculine principles are celebrated and represented in the Order’s teachings and membership.
 The Order is not patriarchal or biased in favour of men – many women are in leadership roles and over half the membership is female.

-Although most members practise Druidry on their own, there are over one hundred groups around the world that offer the opportunity for members to meet and celebrate together.
+Although most members practise Druidry on their own, there are over 130 groups around the world that offer the opportunity for members to meet and celebrate together.
 In addition individual members and groups organise gatherings, retreats, camps, conferences and workshops.
 See the Community section on this website for more information.

 The Order offers comprehensive training in Druidry in seven languages through its distance learning course, which includes a personal mentorship programme, camps and gatherings in many countries, a monthly magazine, and members' internet forums.
 In addition, the Order promotes a Sacred Grove Planting Programme and a Campaign for Ecological Responsibility, and supports three tree-planting charities: Trees for Life, Tree Aid, and The Woodland Trust.